princi-fizzy/tasty_tab_api/source/includes/_customers.md

       vi) In case customer register themself on application , and if customer is already present on the eThor , then it will return their unique customer id and save in the application's database .

-      vii) Customer is associated with restaurant , Every customer can be associated with one or more restaurant at a time .
+      vii) Every customer can be associated with one or more restaurant at a time ,